Chocolate butterhorns are made from scratch yeast rolls, with a delicious chocolate filling. Recipe yields 32, using a bread machine or made by hand.

 - TO PREPARE AHEAD FOR FREEZING: Once you roll up the rolls, place them (point side down) on a baking sheet.
 Place in freezer.
 Once frozen, remove rolls and store them in freezer bags in freezer until you want to prepare them.
 To prepare the frozen rolls: Remove from bag, place on greased or parchment paper lined baking sheet.
 Let thaw and rise for approximately 5 hours (until rolls are doubled in size).
 Bake in 375 degree oven for 12-15 minutes or until golden brown.

-- TO GARNISH: Once rolls are baked, lightly sift cocoa powder over the tops.
-Lightly sift powdered sugar over the tops.
+TO GARNISH: Once rolls are baked, lightly sift cocoa powder and powdered sugar over the top of each butterhorn.
 Serve warm, and enjoy!

 No Bread Machine Available?
 Here are two options to prepare the dough: Lightly spray a large mixing bowl with spray.
 Option #1: Mix the dough in a stand mixer, with a dough hook.
 Option # 2: Mix the dough by hand (really takes muscles!).
 Once dough is mixed, transfer to the greased mixing bowl.
 Cover the bowl, place in a warm spot, and let dough rise until doubled in size.
 One doubled in size, continue with Step #2 in recipe.